THE DOVER WAR MEMORIAL PROJECT

 gravestone, St Jamesdetail from headstone, by Simon ChambersMay, W. J.

-He was discharged from the Army after having been gassed at the Front.
-He died at the Royal Victoria Hospital, Dover, on 21st August, and was buried on 24th August.
-The funeral was held with full military honours, with the band of the 5th Royal Fusiliers playing Beethoven's and Chopin's funeral marches.
+He died at the Royal Victoria Hospital Dover, on 21 August 1916 and was buried on 24 August at St James, OW 10.
+The funeral left from a private residence at Union Row.
+It was held with full military honours with the band of the 5th Royal Fusiliers playing Beethoven's and Chopin's funeral marches

-The image (above left) is a detail from his headstone, which is now laid flat at St James, near the Zeebrugge graves.
-The words on the headstone read:
+The image (above left) is a detail from his headstone which is now laid flat at St James near the Zeebrugge graves The words on the headstone read:

 In Loving Memory of